Humbugs/Humbugs.github.io/_products/butterscotch-gums.md

 height:
 depth:
 weight:
-meta_description: Butterscotch Gums sweets only £1.30/100g.
+meta_description: 'Butterscotch Gums sweets only Ãº1.30/100g.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Butter, Gummy]
 colour: [Yellow]